Mindfulness

 If you are considering or facing a divorce, I invite you to think outside the box.
 You alone have the ability to define your experiences upon separating your affairs from those of another whom once you loved.
 Seek out lawyers who aspire to be peacemakers rather than warriors.
 Destruction is easy: Set a brave new course instead.

-The emotional benefits of mindfulness in divorce will not only save and protect you, they may resonant far into the future and save and protect everyone with whom you come in contact - including not just your children (the best reason), but everyone else you meet.
+The emotional benefits of mindfulness in divorce will not only save and protect you, they may resonate far into the future and save and protect everyone with whom you come in contact - including not just your children (the best reason), but everyone else you meet.

 Relationships arise and they disintegrate, just like birth and decay.
 It would be wonderful if no one divorced, but it would be better if we could all be more mindful when we marry in the first place.
+Or remarry for that matter.

 In these economic times there is good reason for people in divorce to consider mindfulness.
 Who can afford not to?